thejerf/cm/README.md

 about backwards compatibility.
 Change is still happening frequently as I hone in on the best solutions.

+* 0.5.0:
+    * Trimmed off the .Get functions from the `MapMap` and `MapMapMap` as they are unnecessary.
+    * NewDualMap is removed because it doesn't matter; the first Set will initialize the values and there is no reason to need them to be initialized before that.
+    * DualMap's two maps are now called Primary and Reverse, which will probably be easier to remember than Left and Right.
 * 0.4.0:
     * Removed MapSlice because upon an even more careful review of the behavior of nil slices, it adds nothing.
 The `.Append` method I wrote